 Please note, incoming freshmen should not complete the online application.
 The admission application to the University of Illinois is used for these students in determining scholarship awards from the College of Media.
 Please see the FAQ section for more information.

 The College committee will determine scholarship recipients according to the following criteria:

-ELIGIBILITY: Students must currently be a major in the College of Media and must continue as students during the upcoming academic year.
-Incoming freshmen should not apply as they will be automatically considered.
+ELIGIBILITY: Students must be pursuing a primary major in the College of Media at the time of application and must continue as primary Media students during the upcoming academic year.
 In addition, students must meet the criteria specified by the individual scholarship.
 For example, some scholarships are earmarked for a specific major in accordance with the wishes of those who donated money for those scholarships.
 Continuing students MUST complete a Scholarship Application in order to be considered for an award.
 There are no exceptions.

 PERFORMANCE: Students should show a record of excellence and commitment in connection with their chosen major.
 The committee looks closely at grades in classes within the major.
 College of Media professors may also be asked by the committee for input on students’ performance within their courses.
 It also looks at related activities—internships, work with campus media, involvement in media-related organizations or clubs, etc.